-With Afresa, there's no complex meal titration.
+With Afrezza, there's no complex meal titration.
 You take a set amount, matched to your body mass and insulin resistance, determined with your doctor.
 You take that same amount every time you eat a meal.
 Then it's not important whether you eat 50 grams of carbs or 100 grams or even zero.
-Afresa essentially "turns off glucogenesis" so no glucose is secreted from the liver in reaction to food.
+Afrezza essentially "turns off glucogenesis" so no glucose is secreted from the liver in reaction to food.
 Our trial studies are showing that patients are having no more glucose highs than normal non-diabetic people, and no more lows.

 That sounds pretty magical.
 Does this work for Type 2s only, or is it an option for Type 1s now taking basal and bolus insulin?

 It's different for Type 1's because there's a very big therapeutic window for them; their insulin needs are so differing.
-They can use Afresa to cover meals, yes, but they'll still have the issue that if they dose and don't eat anything, they'll get hypo, and if they eat a large meal, they'll need a larger dose.
+They can use Afrezza to cover meals, yes, but they'll still have the issue that if they dose and don't eat anything, they'll get hypo, and if they eat a large meal, they'll need a larger dose.

 The cartridges come in sizes of 15, 30, 45 and 60 units.
 Again, for Type 2s, their doctor will help them select a regular dose based on their body mass and level of insulin resistance.
 If a person is already on insulin, you'll multiply the amount of rapid-acting insulin analog you're now taking by three, and that's where you'll start for your original dose.
-You need about three times as much Afresa as you do for an insulin injection.
+You need about three times as much Afrezza as you do for an insulin injection.

 Aren't most Type 2s currently treated with a basal insulin only, instead of mealtime dosing?

 Yes, but that's the wrong way around.
-The correct therapy should be a good prandial insulin and not long-term insulin — Afresa in particular because it turns off glucose production and delivery from the liver.
+The correct therapy should be a good prandial insulin and not long-term insulin — Afrezza in particular because it turns off glucose production and delivery from the liver.
 Our latest trials of 600 patients are showing even more significant benefits from the product than our original trials; the most recent trial appears to show that this should replace frontline treatment for all Type 2 patients.